Understanding My Wife’s Pain: A Husband’s Guide to Empathy

 Before diving into how to respond, it helps to understand where her hurt may stem from.
 Here are some of the most common sources of pain for wives:

-• Physical pain: The discomfort, which comes in the form of headaches, cuts, fibromyalgia, endometriosis, and childbirth-related aches, is the most relentless ailment.
-This kind of piercing pain takes all of her.
+• Physical pain: Pain, which is headaches, cuts, fibromyalgia, endometriosis, and childbirth pains is the most unrelenting illness.
+This kind of piercing pain even drains all of her.

-• Psychological wound: Such emotional pain that is characterized by stress, depression, anxiety, bereavement, loneliness, and low self-esteem can also be a result of high stress.
-Realize them for what they truly are and understand their significance.
+• Psychological wound: Stress can also cause such emotional pain as stress, depression, anxiety, loss of a loved one, loneliness, and low self-esteem.
+Recognize them when done, for what they are and appreciate their value.

-• Relational pain.
-Your family, friends, coworkers, or misunderstandings may set the scene of her love life.
-Hear out her without getting agitated.
+• Relational pain: Your family, friends, coworkers, or mere misunderstanding may be the main setting of her love life.
+Listen to her without getting angry.

 Knowing where her hurt comes from helps you respond appropriately with care and wisdom.